VallariAg/vallariag/README.md

 ### Hello, I'm Vallari 👋

-I'm a forth year Computer Science undergrad, who loves to build technical solutions to problems relevant around her or some silly hacks for fun.
+I'm a fourth year Computer Science undergrad, who loves to build technical solutions to problems relevant around her or some silly hacks for fun.

 - 💻 I've contributed to [Ceph](https://github.com/ceph/) as an Outreachy Summer Intern'22.
 - 💻 I’ve also worked as an Software Intern at [Setu](https://setu.co/).